-Thousands of fossils have been collected since excavations started in 1880s.
+Thousands of fossils have been collected since excavations started in the 1880s.
 Many are now on display in various museums and universities around the world.
 They date back to the Devonian period, also known as the Age of the Fishes, some 370 million years ago.
 The well-preserved fossils offer a very detailed picture of the life forms and the evolution of the species that lived here.

 Mistaken Point (2016)

 Mistaken Point is one of the more recent additions to the UNESCO World Heritage Sites in Canada.
 Located on the southeastern tip of the island of Newfoundland, this site is home to over more than 10,000 fossil impressions.
-They range from few centimetres to nearly two metres in length and date back anywhere from 580 to 560 million years.
+They range from a few centimetres to nearly two metres in length and date back anywhere from 580 to 560 million years.

 The fossils represent the oldest and most diverse example of life from the Ediacaran period.
-They include world’s oldest-known examples of architecturally complex organisms, including soft-bodied, ancestral animals.
+They include the world’s oldest-known examples of architecturally complex organisms, including soft-bodied, ancestral animals.
 They represent the oldest multicellular life on Earth.